 If a Christian believes it is wrong to participate in these practices simply because of their unchristian origins, he commits what is known as a “genetic fallacy.”
 This error happens when someone is arguing to dismiss an idea simply because of where it originated.
 However, as B.J.
 Oropeza commented in an article for the Christian Research Institute, “If we were consistent in applying this kind of logic, we should also abandon astronomy because its roots are in the practice of astrology.”

 While alternative medicine may owe a great deal to Eastern medicine, the Easterners actually owe a great deal to God the Creator whether they realize or acknowledge Him.
 The fundamental problem with Eastern medicine for Christians is its concept of “chi,” which is also sometimes referred to as a “life force.”
 The New Age, metaphysical terms “Innate Intelligence” or “God Within” are also related to chi in concept.
 Chi is considered an invisible energy that runs through everything in the universe, including the body, and Eastern medicine teaches that this energy can be “tapped into” for health benefits.
+You can also check online casino for more ads.

 While it may be possible, such as is the case with martial arts or yoga, to practice just the physical aspects and totally reject the spiritual aspects of these practices, keep in mind that whether it be purely physical or purely spiritual, chi applies equally to both for those who espouse Eastern philosophy.
 In general, orthodox Christianity considers chi to be unbiblical at best and cultic or demonic at worst.
 Elliot Miller, writing on the “chi” involved with meridian therapy (e.g., acupuncture, acupressure), Applied Kinesiology, homeopathy, reflexology, polarity therapy, Therapeutic Touch, and (at least in its original theory) chiropractic, for an article for the Christian Research Institute, wrote: